 Matillion ETL's Open ID Connect Login tab, explained in greater detail later in this guide, enables users to configure Multi-factor Authentication (MFA) for their Matillion ETL instance.

-1. Access your Matillion ETL instance, and click Admin, situated to the far right-hand side.
+Access your Matillion ETL instance, and click Admin.
 Click User Configuration.
 This dialog will open in the Manage Users tab.
-Switch to the Open ID Connect Login tab, then use the drop-down menu to choose an Identity Provider, and select from the available providers:
+Switch to the Open ID Connect Login tab, then use the dropdown menu to choose an identity provider, and select from the available providers:

 - Microsoft AD

 Once you have selected the identity provider, the Provider Endpoint URL, Client ID, and Client Secret must be configured for the MFA to work.

 Additional guides detailing the setup of each provider can be found here:

 - In Matillion ETL, click Admin** → User Configuration.